 It’s that time of the year again.
 We have already lost an hour of sleep in “springing forward”, the word antihistamine has again become a normal part of conversation and it is also time to begin the dreaded process of spring cleaning.
 Windows, floors, closets are among the places in one’s home that could use some tender loving care.
 But, you should also be spring cleaning your life?
 Often overlooked, this is quite an important part of spring clean-up.

-The following post may contain affiliate links.
+This blog contains sponsored content and the following post may contain affiliate links.
 Read my full disclosure policy here.

 Make-up and skincare can be expensive.
 No wonder people find it so hard to get rid of unwanted, underutilized or just plain old items.
 Cleansers and lotions should definitely be thrown out after a year.
 If it appears discolored, develops an odd texture or loses its appeal before then, throw it out.
 Lipsticks, glosses and balms are a little easier to manage.
 If upon applying, the lip product appears goopy, lumpy or does not apply smoothly then it should be thrown away.
 Malodorous items are a “no-no”.
 Another clue, trendy shades such as “electric blue” from errors past or if you start a sentence with, “I did not know I still had this”, then you should throw it out.
 The shelf life on mascara is 6 months.
 Remember, bacteria love dark, moist places.
 If you have a closed tube of lipstick, sitting in your bathroom draw for the last 2 years then just know that there are bacteria sitting with it.
 Ultimately, if your beauty products have expiration dates, then please abide by them.